TinToSer/reset-excel-password/README.md

 # Reset-excel-password

-This Excel file contains VBA code inside to reset Excel password protection for protecting sheets and workbook from editing.
+This Excel file contains VBA code inside to reset Excel password protection used for protecting sheets and workbook from editing.

 To run this file we have to enable macro first.